-4 Summary
+5 Summary

 Observed changes in the spatial and temporal distribution of fishing may indicate changes in migration of SBT, potentially as a result of population rebuilding or climate-driven environmental and behavioural responses.
 The electronic tagging data from the late 1990s and 2000s, and earlier conventional tagging programs, have provided highly informative data on movement, migration, residence, and mortality.
 This information has provided the background understanding that underpins the design of monitoring programs for abundance indices used in the SBT stock assessment and management procedure.
-Hence, it is essential that, to the extent possible, we periodically update our understanding of the spatial dynamics of the stock and how they are influenced by changing environmental conditions in migration.
+Hence, it is essential, to the extent possible, that we periodically update our understanding of the spatial dynamics of the stock and how they are influenced by changing environmental conditions in migration.

 A design study is proposed to examine feasibility and costs of alternative electronic tagging programs and the scientific questions that they can address.
-The design study will use existing data to simulate likely return rates of tags, in consultation with CCSBT scientists on opportunities for collaboration, and will provide an evaluation of the cost and benefits of alternative designs for consideration by the ESC.
+The design study will use existing data to simulate likely return rates of tags and will provide an evaluation of the cost and benefits of alternative designs for consideration by the ESC.
+Opportunities to collaborate with colleagues from other CCSBT member countries to address some of the questions outlined would be explored.